finos/FDC3/docs/api/ref/DesktopAgent.md

 Joins the app to the specified channel.
 If an app is joined to a channel, all _fdc3.broadcast_ calls will go to the channel, and all listeners assigned via _fdc3.addContextListener_ will listen on the channel.
-An app can only be joined to one channel at a time.
 Rejects with error if the channel is unavailable or the join request is denied.
  `Error` with a string from the [`ChannelError`](ChannelError) enumeration.